gurmeetsaran/sqltesting/docs/linting.md

 1. Set up the pre-commit hooks as described above
 2. Configure your IDE to use Ruff for linting and formatting
-3. Configure your IDE to use Mypy for type checking
+3. Configure your IDE to use Pyright for type checking
 4. Run pre-commit hooks locally before pushing changes

 This ensures that your code always meets the project's formatting, linting, and type safety standards before it's committed or pushed to the repository.